DIY Servo SubWoofer (Velocity Feedback)

 It can't be all good all the time.
 A 10" driver can only move so much air, so it can only get so loud at any given frequency.
 When you exceed that loudness, the driver gets nonlinear, causing a flat spot on the feedback.
 The amp will push at full power to try to get the driver to move farther.
 It makes a very loud click noise as it applies full power to the driver.
 There is no way around the physics of it.
 If you need to go lower and/or louder, you need a bigger cone or more of them.
 That is always true, but with velocity feedback it is more obvious when your woofer gets overextended, since it won't go gracefully nonlinear.

-Also, although harmonic distortion is generally improved by a factor of 2 to 3 above resonance, it is considerable below resonance.
-Not as much as trying to get 13Hz out of a 26Hz driver without feedback, but bad enough.
+Also, although harmonic distortion is generally improved by a factor of 2 to 3 above resonance, it is only slightly improved below resonance.
+Not as bad as trying to get 13Hz out of a 43Hz box without feedback, but bad enough.

 Listening